Freeze-Dried Food is

 And how was it grown?
 And where?
 Did they use pesticides (which will go into your body)?
 Is it truly organic (meaning, hopefully, no pesticides)?

-It's true that different brands may list a different number of servings, a different size of servings and, of course, the prices will differ.
+It's true that different brands may list a different number of servings, and various sizes of servings and, of course, the prices will differ.
 It is up to you to do the math to get the most for your money.
 I try to never buy any food unless it's on sale.
 It takes diligence and careful watching for the sales.

 A couple of years ago I was able to attend the Self Reliance Expo where I taste-tested many different brands of freeze-dried foods.
 This is my review of some of the varieties I tried.